 Helping Ninjas was founded by my son, Leo Berry, out of his love for insects and animals and his desire to help them survive.

-While accompanying Leo’s class on the hay ride, I learned something.
+While accompanying Leo’s class on a hay ride at a field trip to a pumpkin patch, I learned something.

 What I learned was not only alarming, but it inspired me to learn more and to want to find out what could be done to help.
 The gal on the farm was showing us a bee colony; she mentioned the rapid decline of bees and that less than 10% were left – in the world!